XSigmaAnalyitix/XSigma/Docs/graph/PYTORCH_AUTOGRAD_DEPENDENCY_MAP.md

 functions/init.cpp (Functions module init)
     ├── Depends on: All function headers
-    └── Used by: PyTorch initialization
+    └── Used by: XSigma initialization
 ```

 ---